mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 - Connected the dataset to Tableau and conducted an initial inspection to verify data quality and ensure accurate data type mapping.
 - Explored the data using Tableau worksheets to understand relationships and potential insights.
 - Data cleaning:
-  - Music_Streaming_Hisotry and Podcast_Streaming_History: Updated the data to align their columns.
-Unioned the two files in Tableau.
+  - *Music_Streaming_Hisotry* and *Podcast_Streaming_History*: Standardized column structures and unioned the files in Tableau for seamless integration.
-  - Genre: Splitted genre by ',', then used Power Query to unpivot genres so there's only one genre for artist.
+  - *Cleaned_Artist_Genre*:
+    - Split genres by commas and utilized **Power Query** to unpivot them, ensuring each row represents a single genre per artist.
+    - Trimmed whitespace and standardized genre names, consolidating 'zhongguo feng' and 'mainland china pop' under 'mandopop'.
+    - Removed duplicate combinations of artists and genres to maintain data integrity.

 ## :three: Build Charts
 **:white_check_mark: Chart Selection:** Analyzed user requirements to select the most effective chart types for presenting data.
 **:triangular_ruler: Template Design:** Created a reusable template defining the following: